 - Family history.
 You’re at a higher risk for developing depression if you have a family history of depression or another mood disorder.

 - Early childhood trauma.
-Some events impact the way that body reacts to fear and stressful situations.
+Some events affect the way your body reacts to fear and stressful situations.

 - Brain structure.
 There’s a greater risk for depression if the frontal lobe of your brain is less active.
 However, scientists don’t know if this happens before or after the onset of depressive symptoms.